ceburo/SonarSlackNotifier/README.md

 This project is a fork of the original work from https://github.com/kogitant/sonar-slack-notifier-plugin.
 I made modifications to keep it working for the latest versions of SonarQube (7.2, 7.3)

-# CKS Sonar Slack Notifier Plugin
+# Sonar Slack Notifier Plugin
 SonarQube plugin for sending notifications to Slack

 This plugin sends a Slack message of project analysis outcome to congired project specific slack channel.